master-of-zen/Av1an/README.md

 **Splitting video by scenes for parallel encoding** because AV1 encoders are currently not very good at multithreading and encoding is limited to a very limited number of threads.

--   [PySceneDetect](https://pyscenedetect.readthedocs.io/en/latest/) used for splitting video by scenes and running multiple encoders.
 -   [Vapoursynth](http://www.vapoursynth.com) script input support.
 -   Fastest way to encode AV1 without losing quality, as fast as many CPU cores you have :).
 -   Target Quality mode.
 Targeting end result reference visual quality.
 VMAF used as a substructure